 We now describe the input data required for the LRP studied in this paper.
 We assume that all the data is deterministic and known in advance.
+Table 1 summarizes the notation of sets and parameters used in this section.

 Train Schedule.
 It contains the set of trains that operate during the planning horizon.
 For each train l it defines a unique ID, a tonnage t_l , a horsepower per tonnage (HPT) factor β_l , and route information that specifies origin, destination, power changing stations, and their corresponding times of departure and arrival.
-In combination, t_l and β_l allow us to calculate how much horsepower (HP) is needed to pull the train.
+In combination, ton_l and β_l allow us to calculate how much horsepower (HP) is needed to pull the train.
 Power changing stations are intermediate stations along the train route where it can add or drop locomotives.
+It is worth mentioning that some trains might be split into multiple legs in a pre-processing stage, depending on whether they need